 Cheezum kept job, was suspended for five shifts

-Even though Cheezum predicted in the arrest footage that the drunk driving crash would end her long career in public service, Cibolo discipline records instead show she was suspended without pay for five shifts, equivalent to 120 hours of work.
+Even though Cheezum predicted in the arrest footage that the drunk driving crash would end her long career in public service, Cibolo discipline records instead show she was suspended without pay for five shifts, which is equivalent to 120 hours of work.

 In the January 2025 suspension paperwork, Cibolo Fire Department Chief Mario Troncoso wrote that Cheezum’s ability to perform her duties as a fire apparatus operator were now in question.